Node.js REPL, Inspector, Watch Mode, and SEA

 "output": "sea-prep.blob"

-Blob generation runs under the same Node version that will be injected later.
-Node's docs call that out because the preparation data is tied to the binary format and the runtime that consumes it.
+Blob generation must line up with the Node binary that will consume it later.
+Node's docs call that out because the preparation data is tied to the binary format and runtime.
 A blob from one Node version is the wrong input for a different Node binary.
-Keep process.version from the build step and the copied executable aligned.
+Keep process.version from the build step aligned with the copied executable.

-The blob still has to enter an executable.
+The blob still has to be injected into an executable.
 In Node v24, that injection step is separate.
 A tool such as postject writes the blob into a copied Node binary under the resource name NODE_SEA_BLOB, then flips Node's SEA fuse string so the executable knows a blob is present.

 sea-config.json